jensb/iphoto2xmp/README.md

     ruby iphoto2xmp.rb "~/Pictures/My iPhoto library" "~/Pictures/Export Here"

+Use a `DEBUG` environment variable to print out debugging information.
+For example, `DEBUG=1` will print out basic information about all found images. `DEBUG=3` will print out all metadata found in all images including faces.

+    DEBUG=1 ruby iphoto2xmp.rb "~/Pictures/My iPhoto library" "~/Pictures/Export Here"

 ## Credits
 The original idea was taken from https://gist.github.com/lpar/2191225, but the script has been heavily modified to access more iPhoto metadata (not just AlbumData.xml), distinguish between original and modified photos, and not rely on exiftool.
 This also brings a huge speed improvement.